allanpayeras/allanpayeras.github.io/resume.md

 *  Compatibility of UB/UUB VEM Calibration, Signals and Timing. *GAP2023_032*.
 *  Use of a small photomultiplier tube to extend the dynamic range of the surface detector of the Pierre Auger Observatory. *GAP2019_023*.
 *  Small PMT performance and calibration in the engineering array stations with old unified board. *GAP2017_064*.

+## Presentations

+1. A. Payeras, D. Veberič, D. Schmidt, A. Fauth.
+Compatibility of UB and UUB VEM charge and gain ratios.
+Pierre Auger Collaboration Meeting.
+Malargüe, Argentina (March 2023).
+(Oral presentation).
+2. A. Payeras, D. Veberič, D. Schmidt, A. Fauth, M. Roth.
+Muonic signal prediction with the matrix formalism.
+Pierre Auger Collaboration Meeting.
+Malargüe, Argentina (November 2022).
+(Oral presentation).
+3. A. Payeras, D. Veberič, D. Schmidt, M. Roth.
+Event-level compatibility between UUB and UB stations.
+Pierre Auger Collaboration Meeting.
+Malargüe, Argentina (November 2022).
+(Oral presentation).
+4. A. Payeras, A. Fauth, D. Veberič, D. Schmidt.
+Separation of muonic and electromagnetic signals using the upgraded detectors of the Pierre Auger Observatory.
+DPG (Deutsche Physikalische Gesellschaft) Spring Meeting 2022 of the Matter and Cosmos Section.
+Heidelberg, Germany (March 2022).
+(Oral presentation)
+5. A. Payeras, A. Fauth.
+Arrival time distribution of muons from extensive air showers.
+37th International Cosmic Ray Conference.
+Berlin, Germany (July 2021).
+(Poster presentation).
+6. A. Payeras, A. Fauth.
+Use of a small photomultiplier tube to extend the dynamic range of the surface detectors of the Pierre Auger Observatory.
+International Conference on Black Holes as Cosmic Batteries: UHECR and Multimessenger Astronomy.
+Foz do Iguacu, Brazil (September 2018).
+(Poster presentation).
+7. A. Payeras, A. Fauth.
+Small PMT performance and calibration in the engineering array stations with old unified boards.
+Pierre Auger Collaboration Meeting.
+Malargüe, Argentina (November 2017).
+(Oral presentation).
+8. A. Payeras, A. Fauth.
+Study of the dynamic range extension of the surface detector of the Pierre Auger Observatory.
+XXXVIII Encontro de Física de Partículas e Campos.
+Passa Quatro, Brazil (September 2017).
+(Poster presentation).

+## Participation in other events

+1. *Minicourse Neutrino Physics and Astrophysics* by Professor Francesco Vissani (Gran Sasso Science Institute, Italy).
+Institute for Advanced Studies of the University of Campinas, Brazil (September 2019).
+2. *1st GEANT4 Tutorial in São Paulo*.
+Institute of Physics of the University of São Paulo, Brazil (February 2019).
+3. *Observational Cosmology - 2018 IFGW Winter School*.
+Institute of Physics Gleb Wataghin of the University of Campinas, Brazil (July 2018).
+4. *Giant Magellan Telescope - Science and Instrumentation Workshop*.
+Institute of Astronomy, Geophysics and Atmospheric Sciences of the University of São Paulo, Brazil (October 2017).

 ## Languages